-Every eighteen months, CNHBC holds a bicycle related film festival (Bikes of March and Biketoberfest) as a way to engage a wide range of cyclists in a city planning process.
+Every eighteen months, CNHBC holds a bicycle-related film festival (Bikes of March and Biketoberfest) as a way to engage a wide range of cyclists in a city planning process.
 The short films are funny, clever and thought-provoking, and appropriate for all ages.
-The film festival also provide information about efforts to make the capital region more bike-friendly and explains how individuals can help.
+The film festival also provides information about efforts to make the capital region more bike-friendly and explains how individuals can help.

-Each year, CNHBC offers grants to other community organizations who want provide recreational and transportation value to their communities and help people to get out and be active in their communities.
+Each year, CNHBC offers grants to other community organizations that want to provide recreational and transportation value to their communities and help people to get out and be active in their communities.

 The Gotcha!
-Program is a collaboration with the Concord Police Department.
+The program is a collaboration with the Concord Police Department.
 Each year, CNHBC provides gift certificates to be distributed by the Police Department to youth who demonstrate safe riding practices.